 Is My Heart-shaped Uterus Causing My Difficulty in Conceiving?

-If the only fertility issue that you know of is your heart-shaped uterus, then you may want to ask your doctor about the exact shape of your uterus to see severity of the malformation.
+If the only fertility issue that you know of is your heart-shaped uterus, then you may want to ask your doctor about the exact shape of your uterus to see the severity of the malformation.
 Recent studies cannot confirm that a heart-shaped uterus alone causes infertility.
 A uterus that has a top that is split into two different cavities is more likely to cause issues during pregnancy, labor and delivery.
-So, if you have a heart-shaped uterus and continue to struggle to get pregnant, there is probably some other fertility issue going on that is causing your difficulties.
+If you have a heart-shaped uterus and continue to struggle to get pregnant, there is probably some other fertility issue going on that is causing your difficulties.
 It would be best to talk to your doctor about this.

 Women with a heart-shaped uterus are more likely to have difficulties after they become pregnant.

 - Risk for recurrent miscarriage goes up in women with a heart-shaped uterus.
 The reproductive potential for women with bicornuate uterus is measured by the live birth rate, which has been estimated at 62.5% for women with this condition according to research our of Spain in the journal Human Reproduction.